 Inhaled respiratory medications are usually taken by a device called a metered-dose inhaler or MDI.
 The MDI is a pressurized canister of medicine in a plastic holder with a mouthpiece.
 When sprayed, it gives a reliable, consistent dose of medication.
 It is commonly used to treat breathing difficulties related to asthma, chronic obstructive pulmonary disease (COPD), and other respiratory illnesses.

-One type of metered-dose inhaler releases medication automatically when you inhale it.
-There are even MDIs that have counters so that the patient will know how many doses remain.
 For those who use MDIs that don’t have counters, you’ll have to track the number of doses that you’ve used so that you’ll know when to purchase one when your medication runs low.

 It is important that you use your inhaler correctly in order to receive the right amount of medicine.
 Here are the steps in using your metered-dose inhalers: